 - No control over your ingredients

-- Melt and Pour is not quite as “natural” as other methods.
+- Melt and Pour are not quite as “natural” as other methods.
 (Many manufacturers add chemicals to increase lather or to better allow the soap to melt.)

 - Your soap is only as good as the base you purchase